Klondike HighwayPDF Map PDF Road Log

 Historic sign about the Klondike River and the Dempster Highway.

-Dempster Highway #5 Junction 742 km/461 miles to Inuvik, an Eskimo village high above the Arctic Circle.
+Dempster Highway Junction.
+The Dempster Highway is 742 km/461 miles to Inuvik, an Eskimo village high above the Arctic Circle.

 Klondike River Campground, water, picnic shelter, playground, hiking trails.
 Fee area.

 Bear Creek Road.

 Parking with Information signs on tailing piles and the Yukon Ditch.